Wednesday, December 4, 2024

 7. Candyman (1992)

-Candyman the horrors of racism and police brutality into a mysterious tale full of bees and beatings when an urban of a hook-handed, disfigured man (Tony Todd) becomes all too real for Helen Lyle (Virginia Madsen), a graduate student researching myths.
+Candyman twists the horrors of racism and police brutality into a mysterious tale full of bees and beatings when an urban legend of a hook-handed, disfigured man (Tony Todd) becomes all too real for Helen Lyle (Virginia Madsen), a graduate student researching myths.
 The film, while a beautifully horrific tale with a critical message, sometimes gets lost in its overrated, gory jump-scares.

 6. Candyman (2021)